burlinson/AI/_posts/2025-02-15-Small-Language-Models.md

 While LLMs grab the headlines, SLMs are quietly solving a set of different and more practical problems.

 SLMs are AI models designed to run on limited compute power.
 Sometimes that‘s on a laptop, or perhaps a lightweight cloud environment.
-Their size isn’t a limitation, it can be a positive advantage.
+Their size isn’t a limitation; it can be a positive advantage.
 They deliver fast, cost effective AI intelligence without the heavy backend infrastructure or latency of LLMs.

 One of the biggest benefits of SLMs is speed.
 They respond quickly, making them ideal for real time decision making where milliseconds matter.